iyreshot/Modlist/README.md

 ## Overview:

-> # Lyra is a Skyrim modlist with a cozy and warm power-fantasy vibe; emphasizing exploration and fun—Powered by Wabbajack.
+> # Lyra is a (soon to be Requiem) Skyrim modlist with a cozy and warm fantasy vibe; emphasizing exploration, challenge and fun—Powered by Wabbajack.

 ***